nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 ### pairtools test dataset

-The raw data were downloaded from https://github.com/open2c/pairtools/tree/master/tests/data
+The data were downloaded from https://github.com/open2c/pairtools/tree/master/tests/data with the exception of `frag.bed` that is crafted for the pairtools/restrict test.

 ### PACBIO test dataset